Îto-KMC plasma model

 "my_ideal_gas" : {

 // Definition for an ideal gas law.
-Temperature is always in Kevlin the pressure is in bar.
+Temperature is always in Kelvin the pressure is in Pascal.
 The neutral density

 // is derived using an ideal gas law.